akeneo/pim-community-dev/TESTING.md

 Characteristics:

-- tests the application as a whole (the backend and the frontend are tested at the same time)
+- it tests the application as a whole (the backend and the frontend are tested at the same time)
-- tests the real application (no mock)
+- it has no mock (it tests the real application)
-- can require complex setup (like a browser and Selenium for instance)
+- it can require a complex setup (like a browser and Selenium for instance)
-- tests nominal use cases
+- it tests nominal use cases

 Tools: